erintimli01/ParksApi/README.md

 ## **Description**

-_Demonstrating knowledge of building API's, this API is a lookup for National State Parks and will list the park name and the city and state it's in._
+_Demonstrating knowledge of building API's, this API is a lookup for National State Parks and will list the park name and the city and state it's in.
+Versioning is also set up for future updates._

 <br>